Sabah Marine Biodiversity 2026 — Coral & Fish Data

 Marine Protected Areas

-- Tun Sakaran Marine Park (35,000 ha, est. 2004): 15 islands, 78 dive sites, 528 reef fish species, 255 coral species.
-Most visited marine park.
-Excellent for snorkeling and beginner diving.
+- Tun Sakaran Marine Park (35,000 ha, est. 2004): 8 islands, 528 reef fish species, 255 coral species.
+73,573 visitors in 2025.
+Excellent for snorkelling and beginner diving.

-- Tun Mustapha Park (898,300 ha, est. 2016): Malaysia\u2019s largest marine park.
+- Tun Mustapha Park (898,763 ha, est. 2016): Malaysia’s largest marine park.
 Includes Mantanani Islands, seagrass beds, whale shark hotspot (seasonal).
 Vast shallow waters; less developed for diving than Tun Sakaran.

-- Tunku Abdul Rahman Park (4,900 ha, est. 1974): Five islands off Kota Kinabalu.
+- Tunku Abdul Rahman Park (about 50 km², est. 1974): Five islands off Kota Kinabalu.
 Day-trip beaches (Manukan, Sapi, Mamutik, Sulug, Gaya).
-3,500+ fish species in waters.
-High human traffic but strictly regulated.
+573 fish species recorded.
+Sabah’s most-visited park, with 546,383 visitors in 2025.

-- Turtle Islands Park (1,700 ha, est. 1977): Malaysia\u2019s largest sea turtle rookery.
-Green and Hawksbill turtles nest March–October.
-Limited visitor access (permits only).
+- Turtle Islands Park (1,740 ha, est. 1977): Malaysia’s largest sea turtle rookery.
+Green and hawksbill turtles nest March–October — these are the only two species that nest regularly in Sabah.
+Limited visitor access, by Sabah Parks booking only.

 These protected areas function as fish nurseries and breeding grounds.
 Large fish biomass in no-take zones "spills over" to adjacent fishing areas, supporting commercial fisheries.
 Protection also allows coral recovery from bleaching and destructive practices.